laulopezlopez/ryanair-test/README.md

 # Ryanair-test

-The main object of this project is to create a testing environment for the ryanair website and automate the following feature:
+The main object of this project is to create a testing environment for the Ryanair website and automate the following feature:
 ```
     Given I make a booking from "DUB" to "SXF" on 12/03/2019 for 2 adults and 1 child
     When I pay for booking with card details "5555 5555 5555 5557", "10/18" and "265"
     Then I should get payment declined message
 ```
 ### Features
-* All scripts written with > Javascript & Cucumber: since the ryanair website is an Angular.JS application this was the logical choice because it has built-in methods that listen for Angular’s JavaScript callbacks making everything easier.
+* All scripts written with Javascript (Protractor) (since website to test is an Angular.JS application this was the logical choice because it has built-in methods that listen for Angular’s JavaScript callbacks making everything easier)
+* BDD implementation using Cucumber
 * Page Object design pattern implementation.
-* Extensive hooks implemented for BeforeFeature, AfterScenarios etc. //TODO: implement
+* HTML Reports
 * Screenshots on failure feature scenarios.

 #### Pre-requisites